Karan-3108/fortress/docs/developers/tools/hardhat.md

 888    888 888  888 888    Y88b 888 888  888 888  888 Y88b.
 888    888 "Y888888 888     "Y88888 888  888 "Y888888  "Y888

-👷 Welcome to Hardhat v2.9.3 👷‍
+Welcome to Hardhat v2.0.8

 ?
 What do you want to do? …
-  Create a basic sample project
-❯ Create an advanced sample project
+❯ Create a sample project
-  Create an advanced sample project that uses TypeScript Create an empty hardhat.config.js
+  Create an empty hardhat.config.js
-  Quit
 ```

 Following the prompts should create a new project structure in your directory.
 Consult the [Hardhat config page](https://hardhat.org/config/) for a list of configuration options to specify in `hardhat.config.js`.
 Most importantly, you should set the `defaultNetwork` entry to point to your desired JSON-RPC network: